MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharing-and-permissions/app-permission-error-update-user-profile-property.md

 ## Resolution

 To fix this issue, [grant the User.ReadWrite.All permission](/sharepoint/dev/solution-guidance/security-apponly-azuread) to the app in the Azure portal.
-If you need to update taxonomic properties, also grant the `TermStore.Readwrite.All` permission.
+If you have to update taxonomic properties, also grant the `TermStore.Readwrite.All` permission.